KyleBanks/kurz/README.md

 # kurz

+**This project is very early and is in active development!**

-kurz allows you to view markdown documents on the command-line in a feature-rich UI.
+`kurz` allows you to view markdown documents on the command-line in a feature-rich UI.

 ## Features

-- Expand/collapse sections
+- [TODO] Expand/collapse sections
-- Copy selected text to your clipboard
+- [TODO] Copy selected text to your clipboard
-- Load remote or local files
+- [TODO] Load remote or local files
-- Cache remote files for offline access
+- [TODO] Cache remote files for offline access
-- Automatically discover README of remote Git repositories on GitHub, BitBucket and GitLab
+- [TODO] Automatically discover README of remote Git repositories on GitHub, BitBucket and GitLab

 ## Usage

-There are three primary uses of `kurz`:
+There are three primary ways to use `kurz`:

 1. Load a local markdown file: